 This bill seeks to remedy that.
-Senate Bill 1058 provides that the BOPP shall consider different criteria for considering compassionate releases during disasters, emergency declarations, epidemics and pandemics, and other public health emergencies.
+Senate Bill 6738 provides that the BOPP shall consider different criteria for considering compassionate releases during disasters, emergency declarations, epidemics and pandemics, and other public health emergencies.
 These criteria still require a finding that community risk will be low if the person is released, but they take important context into account.
 By limiting the risk of serious illness or death for people who are particularly susceptible to the then-existing emergency, this bill respects the lives of people who are incarcerated.
 It also recognizes that incarcerated people are dependent upon the state for their health, since they cannot change their living environments, cannot socially distance, cannot move freely for safety, and cannot otherwise take the actions that people in communities can choose to keep disease-free.

 While it is critically important to change the definition to provide more options for keeping people safe during this or future pandemics, we must also acknowledge that providing the government with more options is, alone, insufficient.
-In the federal system, 98% of requests for compassionate release were denied during the COVID-19 pandemic.
-As mentioned earlier, only 25 people were granted compassionate release in Connecticut during the pandemic.
-As of November 2020, Connecticut had not
+As mentioned earlier, only 25 people in Connecticut DOC custody were granted compassionate release in Connecticut during the pandemic.
+As of November 2020, Connecticut had not commuted a single sentence since the pandemic began.
+Several of the people who died from contracting COVID-19 in DOC custody had medical conditions that should have warranted community release.
+This bill is an important step, but it